-This matter was conducted by way of Direct Request Proceeding, pursuant to Section 55(4) of the Residential Tenancy Act (the "Act"), and dealt with an Application for Dispute Resolution by the Landlord for an Order of Possession and a Monetary Order for unpaid rent.
+This matter was conducted by way of Direct Request Proceeding, pursuant to Section 55(4) of the Residential Tenancy Act (the "Act"), and dealt with an Application for Dispute Resolution by the Landlord for an Order of Possession and a Monetary Order.

-The Landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding the Tenant.
-The Proof of Service document declares that on June 22, 2011 at 4:15 p.m. the Landlord's agent served the Notice of Direct Request Proceeding on the Tenant by posting the document to the Tenant's door.
+The Landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding on the Tenant.
+Documentary evidence indicates that on the Landlord served the Notice of Direct Request Proceeding by hand delivering the document to an adult person living at the rental unit on April 10, 2013, at 2:00 p.m.

-The Proof of Service of the Notice of Direct Request document clearly states that a Notice of Direct Request may not be served by posting it to a tenant's door for the purpose of requesting a Monetary Order.
 Section 89 of the Act provides the methods of service for an application for an Order of Possession and a Monetary Order.
 Section 89 states: